 Scholarly Commons Citation

 Glen, Patrick J., "Paradigm shifts in international justice and the duty to protect; in search of an action principle" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 497.
+497.